Land surface topography

 The spacecraft is being monitored and controlled from the ISRO mission control center in Bangalore, India using the ISTRAC network of stations at Bangalore, Lucknow, Mauritius, Bearslake in Russia, Biak in Indonesia and Svalbard in Norway.

-• The CartoSat-2B spacecraft and its payload are operating nominally in 2012.
+• CartoSat-2B spacecraft and its payload are operating nominally as of 2023

 In March 2011, ISRO is reporting that India has currently the largest constellation of remote-sensing satellites providing imagery in a variety of spatial resolutions.
 The operational remote sensing satellites include: CartoSat-2B, OceanSat-2, RISAT-2, CartoSat-2A, IMS-1, CartoSat-2, ResourceSat-1 and TES. - Note: In addition, ResourceSat-2 was launched successfully on April 20, 2011.
 4)